 As a photographer for National Geographic, expect to find Jim Richardson anywhere wild in the world, from the top of a volcanic peak to below the surface of a wetland.
 In addition to photographing over 30 stories for National Geographic and its sister publication, TRAVELER Magazine, Richardson founded Eyes on Earth, a program dedicated to inspiring a new generation of environmental photographers.

 Eyes on Earth offers a program of on-campus lectures, seminars, and workshops that illustrate the field of environmental photography for young, aspiring documentarians.
-Learn more about his upcoming lectures and workshops here, and follow his Instagram account, @jimrichardsonng.
+Learn more about his upcoming lectures and workshops on his website, and follow his Instagram account, @jimrichardsonng.